 - Updated line painting and pavement markings.
 This work was completed in September 2021.

 - Replacement of a retaining wall located on Bridge Street.
 The previous retaining wall was in poor condition and needed to be replaced.
 This work was completed in December 2021.

 - Installation of a new cantilever sign to replace the existing, smaller sign overtop of Bridge Street near the intersection with Mortimer Street.
 The sign, which was highly recommended by the Ministry of Transportation, will make it clearer for drivers navigating the intersection.
-This sign will be installed in June 2022.
+Installation of this sign was completed in 2023.